mrehkopf/n64rgb-1/generalRGBmod/README.md

   * MaxV 5M240ZT100C4 (a 5M240ZT100C5 does not met timing requirements [1])
   * MaxV 5M570ZT100C4 (a 5M570ZT100C5 does not met timing requirements [1])
 - Video amplifier THS7374 or THS7373
-- Detection of 240p/288p
-- Detection of PAL and NTSC mode
+- Detection of 240p/288p vs. 480i/576i together with detection of NTSC vs. PAL mode
-- Heuristic for de-blur function [2]
-- De-Blur in 240p/288p (horizontal resolution decreased from 640 to 320 pixels)
+- Heuristic for de-blur function [2], De-Blur in 240p/288p (horizontal resolution decreased from 640 to 320 pixels)
 - 15bit color mode
 - IGR features:
   * reset the console with the controller